Eggroll In A Bowl On The Blackstone Griddle

 After taking the food in I always quickly go back out with a cup of water.
 Next, I use the scraper to scrape food particles off the griddle.
 I pour the water on, it will steam a bit, scrape more, and then wipe down dry.

-Once I am done eating I go back out and reoil the griddle so it is ready to go next time.
+Once I am done eating, I go back out and reoil the griddle so it is ready to go next time.
 Also, be sure to take the time to remove the dirty drain container as well and give the whole thing a quick wipe down.
-If you store yours outside also be sure to cover the griddle once it has cooled down all the way.

 I topped mine with a chili paste, sriracha, and toasted sesame seeds!

-Allow to cool and store in an air-tight container and store in the fridge for up to 4 days after cooking.
+Allow to cool and store in an airtight container and store in the fridge for up to 4 days after cooking.

-You can also reheat in a microwave, or on the stovetop in a pan.
+You can also reheat in a microwave or on the stovetop in a pan.

-Alternate Ingredients For Eggroll In A Bowl On The Blackstone Griddle:
+Substitutions For Eggroll In A Bowl Recipe:

 - Ground Chicken